babarrett/beetle-small-keyboards/README.md

 ## Initial project: 4 foot switches

 My first project based on this technology is a foot-operated set of 4 (or 8) switches.
-The plan is to support four modifier keys, to b foot-operated.
+The plan is to support four modifier keys, to be foot-operated.
 They
 are: Command (or Windows), Option, Control, and Shift.

 The thought is these could be used to support users with some hand problems.

+This project will not require the manufacture of any printed circuit boards, and the switches will be hand-wired to the Beetle.

+Parts count, and expense are low.

 ## Parts list